-- Use the detection and cleaning software provided.
+Use the detection and cleaning software provided.
 Do not try to circumvent antivirus procedures because they are inconvenient.
-Report incidents that indicate the presence of a virus to the Chief Information Officer.
+Report incidents that indicate the presence of a virus to the Help Desk.

 - Basic copyright law is not that difficult.
 If you think you might be violating copyright law, you probably are.
 For basic information about copyright, see WCC's Guide to Copyright.

 - Personal attacks are unacceptable in an educational environment, and in-kind responses are equally unacceptable.
-Report attacks to the Chief Information Officer.
+Report attacks to the Chief Financial Officer.

 Unacceptable Behavior Guidelines

 Without being exhaustive, the following list enumerates activities that are unacceptable behavior for members of the electronic community:

 - Extracurricular or otherwise unauthorized usage of the network for financial or commercial gain.